 Once you have obtained your fishing license, you must have it in your possession while fishing.
 You can display an image of the license on your phone or show proof of purchase from inside the “Outdoor Annual” mobile app.

-See also How Much Does a Texas Fishing License Cost in 2024?
+See also Can Texas Residents Fish in Louisiana with a Texas License in 2024?

 Reciprocal Agreements with Neighboring States